RunkunL/code-practice/README.md

 # Hello-world
 Just for practice
-I'am learning how to use github right now
+I'm learning how to use github right now